 - Second-hand retail dealers, including pawn and "antique” shops

 - Estate liquidators and independently owned retail jewelry stores (usually on consignment)

-- Auction houses (local, regional or international)
+- Auctioneers, either online or bricks-and-mortar (local, regional or international)